mrdrbob/2b2d/README.md

 * Limited Aseprite support (via exported atlas JSON files)
 * Basic LDTK support (currently only loads tilemaps with some caveats)
 * Engine states (which determine which systems run)
-* A *very* rudimentary AABB-based "phsyics" engine.
+* A *very* rudimentary AABB-based "physics" engine.

 ## Caveats and limitations

 * Sprites are really basic.
 I mean, *really* basic.
-I didn't bother implementing support for rotation, alpha, etc. Maybe coming in the future, though?
+I didn't bother implementing support for rotation.
+Maybe coming in the future, though?
 * Currently, tilemaps require your tile source sprite to be a grid of square tiles with no spacing or padding between tiles.
 Annoying maybe, but makes rendering fast and easy.
 * The ECS system relies heavily on caching the results of queries, so if you're frequently adding/remove components or entities, performance may degrade.
 Or it might not?
 I haven't benchmarked anything.
 * Because of how tilemaps are drawn, you can't have maps bigger than 255 X 255 tiles.
 65,025 tiles aught to be enough for anyone!
 (If you need bigger, you could maybe stitch together several sub-tilemaps.
 Or use a proper engine.)